Probabilistic simulation of mesoscopic "Schr\"odinger cat" states

+Other examples of dynamical quantum correlations have been treated using phase-space methods, including quantum soliton dynamics~\citep{Drummond1993a}, interacting quantum fields~\citep{Deuar2007} equivalent to $\sim10^{6}$ qubits and the Dicke superfluorescence model~\citep{Altland2012}.
+These simulated correlations are in general agreement with experimental observations~\citep{Jaskula2010}.
+This shows the wide range of potential applicability of these techniques.
+However, the optimal dynamical methods and overall questions of efficiency are not yet known.
+We emphasize that these examples have limitations.
+Our results show that probabilistic methods are not ruled out, rather than giving an optimum recipe for dynamical quantum simulations.

-Our results show that low order correlations are the simplest to obtain with probabilistic sampling.
-Higher order correlations in GHZM states \emph{can} also be simulated, but with greater difficulty.
+In summary, we show that low order quantum correlations are the simplest to obtain with probabilistic sampling.
+Higher order correlations in GHZ states \emph{can} also be simulated, but with greater difficulty.
 While these require exponentially many samples to reduce errors to acceptable levels, they do not require exponentially large memory resources.
-Universal digital quantum computers, if sufficiently large, are expected to overcome these problems~\citep{Lloyd1996}.
-However, these are currently limited in size to $6$ qubits or less~\citep{Lanyon2011}.
-Whether or not these are scalable to large sizes, it remains fundamentally useful to obtain theoretical predictions with methods that don't require quantum technology, for scientific reasons.
-If we wish to \emph{test} quantum theory on mesoscopic scales, we cannot assume that our hardware strictly obeys quantum mechanics on these scales.
+In his paper, Feynman proposed the development of universal quantum computers to solve this problem, and these could potentially carry out simulations~\citep{Lloyd1996}.
+However, this proposed hardware is currently limited in size to $6$ qubits or less~\citep{Lanyon2011}, and has proved difficult to scale to large size.
+It remains fundamentally useful to obtain theoretical predictions with software that doesn't require new technology, both for practical and scientific reasons.
+After all, if we wish to \emph{test} quantum theory on mesoscopic scales, we cannot assume that our hardware strictly obeys quantum mechanics on large scales.

-Other examples of quantum correlations have been treated using phase-space methods, including quantum soliton dynamics~\citep{Drummond1993a}, interacting quantum fields~\citep{Deuar2007} equivalent to $\sim10^{6}$ qubits and the Dicke superfluorescence model~\citep{Altland2012}.
-These simulated correlations are in general agreement with experimental observations~\citep{Jaskula2010}, showing the range of potential applicability of these techniques.